fanhuan/en/_posts/2022-11-28-Gene-Copy-Number-Correction.md

 		$ add_descriptions.py -i pathways_out/path_abun_unstrat.tsv.gz -m METACYC \
                     -o pathways_out/path_abun_unstrat_descrip.tsv.gz

+# GCN correction.
+The corrected otu table is this:

+- EC_metagenome_out/seqtab_norm.tsv.gz: otu table normalized by predicted 16S copy number abundances.
+Because different organisms contain different 16S gene copy numbers (GCNs), sequence variant counts are biased towards clades with greater GCNs.
+Therefore this is usually considered more accurate than the input otu table (raw call).
+The GCNs info is stored at picrust2-2.5.0/picrust2/default_files/prokaryotic/16S.txt.gz.
+The table has nothing to do with function prediction.
+This file is identical to KO_metagenome_out/seqtab_norm.tsv.gz.

 ## Should I tackle KEGG pathway this time?

 MetaCyc is supposed to be a good representative for bacteria.
 However, there are >5000 pathways and it is hard to comprehend.
 It is possible to summarize based on its [tree structure](https://metacyc.org/META/class-tree?object=Pathways).
 But I haven't found existing tools.
 A bit surprised that it is not included in the HUMAnN 3.0 pipeline.